medialab/minet/docs/cli.md

 to which account some spreadsheets are tied to, be sure to give --authuser.

-positional arguments:
+Positional Arguments:
   url                           Url, sharing url or id of the spreadsheet to
                                 export.

-optional arguments:
-  -a AUTHUSER, --authuser AUTHUSER
+Optional Arguments:
-                                Connected google account number to use.
+  -a, --authuser AUTHUSER       Connected google account number to use.
-  -c COOKIE, --cookie COOKIE    Google Drive cookie or browser from which to
+  -c, --cookie COOKIE           Google Drive cookie or browser from which to
                                 extract it (supports "firefox", "chrome",
                                 "chromium", "opera" and "edge").
-  -o OUTPUT, --output OUTPUT    Path to the output file.
+  -o, --output OUTPUT           Path to the output file.
 Will consider `-` as
                                 stdout.
 If not given, results will also be printed to stdout.
   -h, --help                    show this help message and exit